Video game award: China

-The UCG Game Awards, formerly the TV Game Awards, is an annual awards ceremony recognizing video games.
-It has been held annually since 2007.
-The winners are decided by player voting across China.
+The Ultra Game Awards is an annual awards ceremony recognizing video games from around the world.
+It was formerly known as the TV Game Awards and the UCG Game Awards.
+Its inaugural event took place in 2007.
+The ceremony has its awards organized into three main sections: Game of the Year, Independent Game, and Players' Voice.
+The winners are decided by player and media voting across China.

 Japan

 Launched in 1996 as the Computer Entertainment Supplier's Association (CESA) Awards, the Japan Game Awards became the awards vehicle for the Japanese government's Ministry of Economy, Trade and Industry since 2006 to recognize video game achievement in Japan.
 Potential winners are not limited to Japanese-developed games.

 South Korea

 The Korea Game Awards were established in 1996 to highlight individuals and game companies that contribute significantly to the Korean game industry.
 It is currently presented by the Ministry of Culture, Sports and Tourism.

+Canada

+The Canadian Game Awards were established in 2020 to honor the Canadian video game industry, and highlight the scale it operates at as one of the largest producers of games in the world.
+It is a reboot of the Canadian Videogame Awards, which ran from 2010 to 2016.

 Europe

 Central & Eastern Europe

 The Central & Eastern European Game Awards were established in 2018 as a collaborative project between game industry organizations from Central and Eastern Europe to honor games and studios developed in the region.
 The countries involved in the awards are Belarus, Bulgaria, Croatia, the Czech Republic, Georgia, Hungary, Latvia, Lithuania, Moldova, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, and Ukraine.